saeyslab/napari-sparrow/README.md

 ## Usage

 ### napari
-You can run the plugin by first starting napari, and starting the plugin from napari's menu bar: `napari > Plugins > napari-spongepy`.
+You can run the plugin by first starting napari, and starting the plugin from napari's menu bar: `napari > Plugins > napari-sparrow`.

 You can also use the napari CLI:
 ```
-napari path/to/image --with napari-spongepy Wizard
+napari path/to/image --with napari-sparrow Wizard
 ```

 ### Jupyter notebooks